johnnyreilly/azdo-npm-auth/README.md

 You might be worried about `ado-npm-auth-lite` trying to create user `.npmrc` files when running CI builds.
 Happily this does not happen; it detects whether it is running in a CI environment and does **not** create a user `.npmrc` file in that case.

-`ado-npm-auth-lite` requires the project `.npmrc` file exists in order that it can acquire the information to run.
+`ado-npm-auth-lite` requires the project `.npmrc` file exists in order that it can acquire the information to create the content of a user `.npmrc` file.
 There is an optional `config` parameter; if it is not supplied `ado-npm-auth-lite` will default to use the `.npmrc` in the current project directory.
 There will be information in your Azure DevOps Artifacts section for connecting to the npm feed around creating a project `.npmrc`.
 The file will look something like this:

 ```shell
 registry=https://pkgs.dev.azure.com/johnnyreilly/_packaging/npmrc-script-organization/npm/registry/

 always-auth=true
 ```

-The content of this file is used to infer the necessary information to create the content of a user `.npmrc` file.

 ## Why Azure DevOps npm auth-lite?